 Kitsap Foster Care Association strives to support and inspire foster, kinship and adoptive caregivers through educational opportunities, enrichment activities and by advocating for foster children in our community.
-Monthly support groups allow families a chance to learn and grow together, ensuring safe and stable placements for the vulnerable kids in our community.
-Other benefits offered include backpacks full of school supplies, holiday gifts, and participation in Seattle Mariners “We Are Family” day.
-Our board is comprised solely of volunteers who are also foster parents.
+Fun outings (like movie nights, pumpkin patch trips and baseball games) allow families a chance to have fun in a relaxed atmosphere where they don’t have to worry about standing out.
+Our annual training conference help caregivers meet state requirements as they learn and grow together, ensuring safe and stable placements for the vulnerable kids in our community (which benefits the whole community).
+Other benefits offered include backpacks full of school supplies and holiday gifts.
+We honor foster families annually during May, which is designated Foster Parent Appreciation Month Our board is comprised solely of volunteers who are also foster parents.

 Kitsap Regional Library Foundation supports Kitsap Regional Library’s mission to inspire our community to dream more, learn more, do more and be more.
 The Foundation raises funds to support programs including Summer Learning, To the Library, and One Book, One Community.
 But your gifts go beyond supporting enriching programs and ensuring access to vast resources.
 You create opportunities for our youth to excel in reading, ensuring they develop a life-long love of learning.
 You empower our teens to explore new ideas and learn first-hand about topics they find interesting, topics that can lead to future educational and workforce opportunities.
 You engage our community in conversations that lead to better understanding, compassion, and often new friendships.
 Your gift is an investment in the people in our community.
 Thank you for empowering our community to live their best life story.